visit to HPU

 - Periodically throughout the year, High Point University may evaluate a student’s eligibility for named endowed scholarships which are awarded as recognition for your abilities and achievements based on the donor’s instructions.
 These scholarships have been provided to assist the University in staying within annual budget limitations in providing financial assistance to students.
 As a result, these endowed scholarships may replace current High Point University funds already in your award therefore will not increase your award total.
 In support of the University and to honor the donors who graciously give to HPU, students who are selected for these awards will be asked to write a letter of appreciation to the specific donor.

-- Changes in financial, marital or academic status; changes of academic program; change of residence (on campus to off campus); or failure to comply with program guidelines and regulations could result in a revision to or cancellation of your Financial Aid Award.
+- Changes in financial, marital or academic status; changes of academic program; change of residence (housing tier or on campus to off campus); or failure to comply with program guidelines and regulations could result in a revision to or cancellation of your Financial Aid Award.

 - The total of grant and scholarship funds from all sources (institutional, state, federal and outside/private) may not exceed the total of direct education costs (i.e., tuition & fees and room & board for residential students; or tuition & fees for off-campus students) plus books & supplies.

-- Students receiving High Point University funded aid programs must be enrolled full-time (12 hours per semester for undergraduates or 6 hours per semester for graduates).
+- Students receiving High Point University funded aid programs must be enrolled full-time (12 hours per semester).
 Audit courses do not count toward full time hours.

 - Federal and state awards are contingent upon fund appropriations and their receipt by the University, and are subject to change during the academic year.